1. General Debate

 If it is decided to hold a general debate in the Plenary, the Board of Spokespersons determines the day of the general debate as a special agenda.
 The general debate shall not be held before 48 hours and after 7 days following the decision of the Plenary.

 During a general debate, the first signatory or another signatory designated by him or her has the right to speak first.
 In addition, according to general provisions, political party groups and two deputies in their personal capacities have the right to speak.
 During a general debate, speaking time is limited to 10 minutes for members, and 20 minutes for political party groups.

 As it is not necessary to take a decision at the end of a general debate, there is no voting.

 6. Withdrawal of the Motion of General Debate

 The withdrawal of the motion of general debate by its sponsors is possible by a motion which is submitted to the Office of the Speaker.

-The signatories on the motion of general debate may always withdraw their signatures.
-After withdrawal of the signatures, if the number of signatures is below 20, the Office of the Speaker may remove the motion out of process due to an inadequate number of signatures on the motion.
+The signatories of a motion of general debate may always withdraw their signatures.
+If the number of signatures falls below 20, the Office of the Speaker removes the motion out of process due to an inadequate number of signatures on the motion.